-Mooncup Organise Beach Watch on Behalf of Marine Conservation Society
+Mooncup Organises Beach Watch on Behalf of Marine Conservation Society

 Chants from Extinction Rebellion climate change activists (rather fitting) and stormy skies provided an atmospheric backdrop for the annual beach clean we organised on behalf of the Marine Conservation Society (MSC).
 Members of the Mooncup team, alongside dedicated volunteers, combed 100m of Brighton beach to collect and collate the rubbish found within this stretch of coastline.
 The results (which we have recorded) will be added to the findings of hundreds of other cleans across UK beaches by MSC to form a detailed picture of the levels of waste pollution in our marine and coastal environment.
 The UK event feeds into a global movement coinciding with the International Coastal Clean-up (ICC) and the combined data helps create an international picture which can be used to influence policy makers and inform future campaigns.